pixbi/bootloader/README.md

 remove that method according to the rules outlined above.
 This is by design as you should not initialize twice.

-`module.init(1)` takes an optional object that is the configuration object.
+`module.init(1)` takes an optional object that is the parameter object.
 The same object is passed to every `init` function during initialization.

 Note that you can simply call `module(1)` with just the path.
 It would return